 Project teams should be based around at a minimum a two-member team made up of a Graduate Student lead, and an Undergraduate participant.
+This opportunity is only open to US citizens.
 Teams may contain additional students, up to a maximum of 4 students.
 The additional team members may be either graduate or undergraduate students.
 Only graduate students in good academic standing, attending an accredited North Carolina university or college are eligible to apply.
 Team members do not have to be located at the same institution.
 The role of each team member must be clearly outlined as part of the application (see below).
 NC Sea Grant expects team leads will be later-career graduate students to ensure they have the experience needed to oversee the project team and ensure the project is completed

-Deadline: October 29, 2021 at 5pm local time.
+Deadline: April 3, 2023, at 5 p.m. local time.